Videofag

-Videofag was a storefront arts space that operated in Toronto, Ontario's Kensington Market from 2012 - 2016.
+Videofag was a storefront arts space that operated in Toronto, Ontario's Kensington Market from 2012 to 2016.
 Founded and run by couple William Ellis and Jordan Tannahill, who converted it from an old barbershop, the space became an influential hub for queer counterculture in the city.
 A flexible multimedia space, Videofag was designed to serve as a cinema, art gallery, nightclub or theatre space depending on the needs of any individual event.
 It also doubled as Ellis and Tannahill's home.
 Videofag often acted as a laboratory, in which artists were gifted residencies to explore new ideas.
 The space helped develop and premiere several shows that went on to high-profile presentations at major theatres and festivals internationally.

 Videofag's inaugural exhibition, in 2012, was a retrospective of local queer music collective Kids on TV.
 That year, the space also presented performances by Jeremy Bailey, Casey Mecija, Nina Arsenault, as well as Salvatore Antonio and Adamo Ruggiero's Truth/Dare: A Satire (With Dance), a Madonna tribute show.
 Screenings included video work by Mike Hoolboom, John Greyson, Matthew Rankin, Adam Garnet Jones, Albert Shin, and The Hidden Cameras.